 10:30 a.m. – 11:00 a.m.
 Zazen

 11:00 a.m. – 11:30 a.m.
-Dharma Talk given by Jakusho Kwong Roshi
+Saturday Community Talk

-FORMS AND GUIDELNES
+FORMS AND GUIDELINES

-It is extremely important that we all aim toward creating a calm, quiet and strong container in which we can deepen our practice of Zazen(just sitting) during on-line zendo.
+It is extremely important that we all aim toward creating a calm, quiet, and strong container in which we can deepen our practice of zazen (just sitting) during online zendo.
 Please keep the following forms in mind to manifest our practice as One Body and One Mind.

 Creating A Strong Container